 Synonymous with “leggy”.
 A term used to describe a plant that is growing taller with a small number of nodes (sets of leaves) compared to the length of the stem.
 A “stretchy” plant is said to have “high nodal spacing” or a lot of space between nodes.

 The surface or area in which something lives.
 Your soil is a substrate for your plant roots, and the top of your soil is a potential substrate for fungus gnats.

 Leaf tips that stick out of the buds of a cannabis plant.
 The name comes from the fact that these leaf tips are usually encrusted with trichomes which makes them look sugar-coated.

-Also known as “living soil”.
-Initially, “Super Soil” was the name for a specific recipe for living soil created by grower “Subcool”.
+Also sometimes called “living soil”.
+Initially, “Super Soil” was the name for a specific recipe for living soil created by grower Subcool.
 Now, super soil is used colloquially to refer to any soil that provides nutrients via a colony of microorganisms as opposed to giving nutrients in the water.

 Additives meant for cannabis plants that are seen as optional.
 Supplements have a wide array of effects, but those effects are pretty much everything besides the basic minerals and nutrients needed by a cannabis plant.

 Plant nutrients that are made either partially or totally from ingredients that are not organic.
 This doesn’t necessarily mean the ingredients aren’t natural, just “not from living things”.

 A type of fluorescent light characterized by long, thin bulbs.
 T5 light is generally seen as gentle on plants and people, but the light they emit is only useful for a few inches.

 The first root made by a newly germinated seedling.
 The taproot is the root from which almost all of your plant’s future roots will grow.
 A couple of cheeky roots can show up higher up on the stem if it gets wet enough.